-Zero percentage of our air emissions are in, or near areas of dense population because our operations are located in rural areas of West Virginia and Ohio.
-For this analysis, Antero compared the counties in which we operate with counties defined as part of a metropolitan statistical area, as defined by the Office of Management and Budget, and there is no overlap (at the time of that analysis).
+Zero percentage of our air emissions are in or near areas of dense population because our operations are located in rural areas of West Virginia and Ohio.
+For this analysis, Antero compared the counties in which we operate with counties defined as part of metropolitan statistical areas, as defined by the Office of Management and Budget, and there is no overlap (at the time of that analysis).